sesav/scapi-py/README.md

 ## Limitations

 It's important to understand that this is a very simple, single-threaded application.
 Its purpose is to perform small, quick tests by generating a limited number of requests, and it can run in almost any environment where the uv binary is available.

-Keep in mind that it only produces a limited number of requests per second.
 If you need serious load testing at scale, consider more robust solutions such as Locust, Apache JMeter, or similar tools.

 ## Development